kebab-os/kebab-cli/README.md

 ### User Guide

 Read the [user guide](docs/USER_GUIDE.md), for a simple explaination on the basics of kebab-cli.
+Or skip straight to the [install guide](install/README.md).

 ## License